David at a Glance

 David Price represents North Carolina's Fourth District a rapidly growing, research-and-education-focused district that includes all of Orange County, the majority of Wake County, and the southern part of Durham County.
 He received his undergraduate degree at UNC-Chapel Hill and went on to Yale University to earn a Bachelor of Divinity as well as a Ph.D. in Political Science.
 Before he began serving in Congress in 1987, David was a professor of political science and public policy at Duke University.
 He is the author of four books on Congress and the American political system.

-David is North Carolina’s only member of the House Appropriations Committee and serves as the Ranking Member on the Transportation, Housing and Urban Development Appropriations Subcommittee.
+David is North Carolina’s only member of the House Appropriations Committee and serves as the Chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.
 He also serves on the Subcommittee on Homeland Security and the Subcommittee on State, Foreign Operations, and Related Programs.
-He is a recognized leader on foreign policy, serving as Ranking Member of the House Democracy Partnership and an outspoken advocate for Middle East peace.
+He also serves on the House Budget Committee.
+He is a recognized leader on foreign policy, serving as Chairman of the House Democracy Partnership and an outspoken advocate for Middle East peace.
 In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, scientific research, and improved transportation alternatives.

 Born in 1940, David grew up in the small town of Erwin in eastern Tennessee, where his father was a high school principal and his mother was an English teacher.
 David studied at Mars Hill College and then at the University of North Carolina at Chapel Hill as a Morehead Scholar.
 He earned his B.A. in 1961 and continued his education at Yale University, where he received a Bachelor of Divinity degree (1964) and a Ph.D. in Political Science (1969).